Free ACT Multiple Choice Questions

 Answer: B

-Rationale: Critical evaluation requires analyzing statements to determine objectivity and bias. - In math, what is a constant?
+Rationale: Critical evaluation requires analyzing statements to determine objectivity and bias.

 A. Changing value